|Business Rating:||4.9 / 5|

 The average small-business owner who doesn’t fit the card’s spending profile may find the rewards rate less than impressive and will likely be better off with one of several cash back business cards that offer a higher rewards rate on common business purchases.

 While the value of the card’s ongoing rewards is up for debate, the Amex Business Platinum card’s latest introductory offer should grab your attention.
 The card now comes with a whopping 120,000 bonus points after you spend $15,000 in your first three months.
 That’s a massive welcome offer, and given our valuation of Amex points at around 1.19 cents apiece, we estimate it could be worth over $1,400 if you redeem strategically by transferring to lucrative travel partners.

 Of course, $15,000 is quite a heavy spending requirement, even for most small-business owners.
 You’d need to spend at least $5,000 per month for your first three months as a cardholder to get the 120,000 points, which could easily put the bonus out of reach for more modest spenders.
-For reference, The Platinum Card® from American Express, the consumer version of this card, only requires a $6,000 spend in the first six months to secure a 80,000-point welcome bonus.
+For reference, The Platinum Card® from American Express, the consumer version of this card, only requires an $8,000 spend in the first six months to secure a 80,000-point welcome bonus.
 Depending on the size of your business, your spending habits and your goals, that card could be a better fit.